AudiovisualMetadataPlatform/hpc_batch/README.md

 ## Directory Structures & File Formats

 ### Script templates
-These template files are used to create a command line which will invoke a job on the HPC system.
-These templates use identifiers wrapped in braces to indicate replaceable text (i.e. {name})
+These template files are used to create a script which will invoke a job on the HPC system.
+These templates use identifiers wrapped in french quotes to indicate replaceable text (i.e. <\<name>>)

 The description file will provide the values for the arguments as well as the input/output files, which will be filled in at